-The following examples demonstrate how the payment at maturity will be calculated under various circumstances.
-The "total return" as used in these examples, is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount Note to \$1,000.
-The hypothetical total returns set forth below are for illustrative purposes only and may not be the actual total returns applicable to a purchaser of the Notes.
-The numbers appearing in the following tables and examples have been rounded for ease of analysis.
+The following table illustrates the hypothetical payment at maturity under various circumstances.
+The examples set forth below are purely hypothetical and are provided for illustrative purposes only.
+The numbers appearing in the following table and examples have been rounded for ease of analysis.
 The hypothetical examples below do not take into account any tax consequences from investing in the Notes and make the following key assumptions: